-- Allied health is broken up into specific professions in the QFR but not the ACFR. - 'Other direct care expenses', such as work cover and payroll tax are not reported in the 'YTD Financial Statement' section in the QFR. - Providers are not required to report on detailed residential expenses relating to hotel services, administration, or accommodation in the QFR.
+• Allied health is broken up into specific professions in the QFR but not the ACFR.

+'Other direct care expenses', such as work cover and payroll tax are not reported in the 'YTD Financial Statement' section in the QFR.

+Providers are not required to report on detailed residential expenses relating to hotel services, administration, or accommodation in the QFR.

-Outbreak management expenses are collected in the QFR for residential aged care providers as opposed to COVID-19 costs captured in the ACFR.
+Outbreak management expenses are collected in the QFR for residential aged care providers.